jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (b) if the Commissioner is acting as an agent of the Corporation, by 31 May in each year.
 (5) A self-employed person or employer of a shareholder-employee must pay the levy in accordance with the following provisions:
   (a) a self-employed person must pay the levy by the date specified for payment, whether in an invoice or other appropriate document given to the self-employed person by the Corporation or an agent of the Corporation:
-  (b) however, if the Commissioner is acting as an agent of the Corporation, a self-employed person or employer of a shareholder-employee must pay the levy on or before the date for payment on which income tax not previously due and payable is due and payable as specified in section MC 1 of the Income Tax Act 2004.
+  (b) however, if the Commissioner is acting as an agent of the Corporation, a self-employed person or employer of a shareholder-employee must pay the levy on or before the date for payment on which income tax not previously due and payable is due and payable as specified in section RA 3 of the Income Tax Act 2007.
 (6) If the Commissioner is acting as an agent of the Corporation, an employer must file a statement with the Commissioner by 31 May in each year setting out the total amount of earnings as an employee paid by the employer.
 (7) If the Commissioner is acting as an agent of the Corporation, a self-employed person must, within the time in which the person is required to furnish a return of income under the Tax Administration Act 1994, deliver to the Commissioner a statement of the person's earnings as a self-employed person for the tax year.
 (8)
-(9) For the purposes of this section, employer includes— (a) an employer to whom section NC 2(1) of the Income Tax Act 2004 applies; and (b)
+(9) For the purposes of this section, employer includes— (a) an employer to whom section RD 16 of the Income Tax Act 2007 applies; and (b)
-  (c) an employer who makes a payment of an amount to which section OB 2(2) of the Income Tax Act 2004 applies; and (d) a private domestic worker.
+  (c) an employer who makes a payment of an amount to which section RD 3(2) to (4) of the Income Tax Act 2007 applies; and (d) a private domestic worker.
 (10) Sections 195 and 196 apply to private domestic workers as if they were both the employer and the employee.